Skip to content

 bc_0 = model(jnp.array(0.0)) - 1.0

-as the evaluation points are stored within the model itself.
-Importantly, we also have to specify that our data does not have any batch_axis
+Note that we use data=None, since the model is trained without any labeled data (except for the Dirichlet boundary conditions) and the residual evaluation points are stored within the model itself.
+Importantly, we also have to specify that our data does not have any batch_axes.

 x_collocation = jnp.linspace(0, 1, 100)